Welcome to France... ENJOY !

 Hospitalisation even for simple observation can hit your savings pretty hard.
 A simple 5-day stay in the hospital can cost €6805.
 And you would owe a balance of €1361.
 Our top-up insurance plans cover this amount.

-2 - Choosing your housing
+2 - Choosing your house accomodation

 The simplest approach is to reserve accommodations, even temporary, when you arrive in France.
 You will have somewhere to drop off your suitcases when you arrive.
 Time to calmly get your bearings.
 Some educational establishments, especially the Grandes Écoles, have their own housing search platforms.
 Don’t forget to contact them to see if they have any rooms left!